In many ways, Justin Alexander Shetler’s story mines the spiritual subtext attached to modern travel.

 Justin Alexander Shetler arrived in the hills of Kullu-Manali in July of 2016.
 Shetler had worked a couple of high-paying jobs before quitting corporate life for good and taking to backpacking.
 He went missing at the end of August/early September that year, having previously shared sporadic updates about his stay in the valley via his blog and social media.
 Announcing that he was setting off on a 3-4 day trek to Maniktala, Shetler wrote in what would be his last post: “If I’m not back by then, don’t look for me.”

-This trail of digital breadcrumbs both helped and hindered journalist Harley Rustad, who traced Shetler’s last journey in his book, “There was an enormous resource in Justin’s social media, including videos, timestamps, people tagged in photographs to track down, but that also presented a challenge,” Rustad noted.
+This trail of digital breadcrumbs both helped and hindered journalist Harley Rustad, who traced Shetler’s last journey in his book, Lost in the Valley of Death: A Story of Obsession and Danger in the Himalayas.
+“There was an enormous resource in Justin’s social media, including videos, timestamps, people tagged in photographs to track down, but that also presented a challenge,” Rustad noted.
 “What is posted online is always a slightly different version than reality, so I had to question and investigate everything I came across on social media and in some cases found inconsistencies, times when Justin exaggerated a story for the delight of his followers.”

 In many ways, Justin Alexander Shetler’s story mines the spiritual subtext attached to modern travel.
 As far as Shetler had travelled in the outside world, cheered on by his audience, he seemed to desire to travel on the inside.
 He was tormented by this problem: whether he was going on an adventure or pushing himself because he truly wanted to — or because it would lead to a great story for his followers?
 “We all want to be truthful in how we present ourselves, online or just publicly.
 We all want to be honest and to not pretend, and we all know that wonderful feeling when we can be ourselves, who we truly are, and not some fabricated image of what we think is cool or attractive.
 These were all questions Justin was grappling with to the very end,” Rustad says.